 Do not forget to get a mouse, you’ll be using it a lot, even if you buy the best laptop for AutoCAD and you remember every single keyword in AutoCAD command line.
 Do not skimp on investing in comfort!
 It is often underrated as it can be hard to measure, but if you’ll be working with a laptop for most of your day, you sure want something that makes it feel as effortless as possible.

-Overall, if you have a tight budget – be aware of its 256 GB storage which might limit you if you decide not to invest 50$ – 160$ for extra storage.
+Overall, if you have a tight budget – be aware of its weak battery life and weight which might limit your portability.

 This Dell Inspiron is very similar to the ASUS K501UX above with a few notable exception.